-This is our top 10 superfoods list of recommendations for those of you looking to take charge of your own health by eating some of the best quality foods available.
+This is our top 10 superfoods list of recommendations for those of you looking to increase your own nutrition potential by eating some of the best quality "nutritionally condense" foods available.

-As problems associated with adrenal fatigue, malnourishment, neurotoxicity and autoimmune disorders are becoming more common these days, it is sometimes necessary to look to a higher class of foods, herbs and super fruits and truly use the foods you eat as your medicinal allies.
+As problems associated with adrenal fatigue, malnourishment, neurotoxicity and autoimmune disorders are becoming more common these days, it is sometimes necessary to look to a higher class of foods, herbs and superfruits and truly use the substances you eat as your medicinal allies.

-Whether you are embarking on a complete dietary makeover or merely inspired to begin increasing immediate nutrient uptake, the list below will give you some options of where you might want to begin.
+Whether you are embarking on a complete dietary makeover or merely inspired to begin increasing immediate nutrient uptake, this list below will give you some options of where you might want to begin.